vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 validation harness called the "validation runner."
 This runner would construct an isolated Vector topology that ran the component, and provided all of the necessary inputs/outputs for it to be a valid topology.
-By controlling the input events sent to the topology, and collecting the output events and telemetry, we would ensure thhat the component could be tested in isolation and in a scenario that looked more like Vector running in a customer's environment than a simple unit test.
+By controlling the input events sent to the topology, and collecting the output events and telemetry, we would ensure that the component could be tested in isolation and in a scenario that looked more like Vector running in a customer's environment than a simple unit test.

 This runner would run within a unit test itself, being fed a list of components to validate, as well